 Driving in Italy

-Parking is available in parking garages, coin-metered parking or spots marked with blue lines.
+- Parking suggestions: Parking is available in parking garages, coin-metered parking or spots marked with blue lines.
 You will need to buy a blue “Sosta Milano” Scratchcard either at newsstands or in tobacco shops.
 Read more »

 What to see?